Mikoyan-Gurevich MiG-23: Control surfaces

 The MiG-23 was among the first Soviet aircraft to feature variable-geometry wings.
 These were hydraulically controlled by means of a small lever set beneath the throttle in the cockpit.
 There were three main sweep angles that were set by the pilot for different levels of flying.
-The first, with the wings fully spread at 16°, was used when cruising at below Mach .7 or when taking off and landing.
+The first, with the wings fully spread at 16°, was used when cruising at or below Mach 0.7 or when taking off and landing.
 Putting the wings at mid-spread of 45° was used for basic fighter maneuvering, as well as cruising at high speeds or making low-altitude intercepts.
 Moving the wings to fully swept at 72° was reserved for making high-altitude intercepts or high-speed dashes at low altitudes.

 The wings were not fitted with ailerons but used spoilers to control rolling when the wings were at 16° and 45° angles.
 In addition to the spoilers, the wings were fitted with trailing edge flaps and leading edge slats to try to give the fighter a short take-off and landing performance.
 Although there was a gauge in the cockpit showing the position of the wings, when they were in motion, and the Mach limit for each position, there was none to indicate what was the optimum wing position for the prevailing flight condition.

 Two tailerons controlled pitch and roll, in the latter case working in conjunction with wing control surfaces when the wings were not fully swept back.
 In addition to a large vertical stabilizer (which also stored the brake parachute for landings), the MiG-23 had a ventral fin to improve directional stability at high speeds.
 During take-off and landing, the fin hinged sideways when the landing gear was extended to prevent it striking the ground.

 Starting with the Edition 1971 model, the MiG-23's wings (known as Edition 2) had their surface area increased by 20%, necessitating the positions be changed to 18°, 47° 40', and 74° 40' (though for convenience the cockpit indicators and manuals retained the original labeling).
 A dogtooth extension was added but the leading-edge slats were removed to simplify manufacturing.
 However this proved to exacerbate the MiG-23's stability issues at high AoA and made take-off and landings more difficult.
 The definitive Edition 3 wing design, introduced with the MiG-23M, retained the dimensions of the Edition 2 but added back in the leading-edge slats.

 A strengthening of the wing pivot in the MiG-23MLD allowed the addition of a fourth wing sweep position of 33°, which was intended to reduce turn radius and allow for rapid deceleration during dogfights.
 However, with the wings at the 33° position, the MiG-23MLD was much more difficult to handle and suffered from poor acceleration.
 Moving the wings to this position was primarily reserved for experienced MiG-23 pilots, while combat manuals continued to emphasize the 45° position.